 He graduated from Szent István University in 2000 and gained extensive experience in a family business until 2012.
 Between 2013 and 2014 he was Senior Advisor to the Government Commission for the Renovation of the Buda Castle District, the Eszterházy Castle in Fertőd and the Curia, from 2014 he worked for the Prime Minister's Office and from 2016 he was CEO of V-Híd Zrt.
-He has been a member of the Board of Directors of MKB Bank since April 2022 and a member of the Board of Directors of the Company since May 2023.
+He has been a member of the Board of Directors of MBH Bank since April 2022.
 He is the chairman of the Remuneration Committee of the Company and Risk Assumption and Management Committee of the Bank.

-Shares held in MBH Bank Nyrt. as of 31.12 2023: 0. pcs. / Shares held directly in MBH Bank Nyrt. as of 31.12.2023: 0 pcs.
+Shares held in MBH Bank Nyrt. as of 31.12 2024: 0. pcs. / Shares held directly in MBH Bank Nyrt. as of 31.12.2024: 0 pcs.